qianli-hu/StudentFiles/README.md

 # StudentFiles, A student record management system
 **Introduction**
-- This module includes a web application and a console application that interact with a SQL Server Express LocalDB database containing student records.
+- This repositoryh is intented as a front-end design in correspondence with the LetterMerge functionality, in an effort to consider how the overall pipeline can be structured and then improved.
+It consists of a web application and a console application, both of which interact with a SQL Server Express LocalDB database containing student records.
 The web application provides CRUD operations and a search-by-name method for the existing student data, while the console application retrieves student records based on their admission status and generates dated input folders.
-The purpose of this application is to simulate a local pipeline to consider how the design can be improved or enhanced in the future if deployed.

 **Features**
+- A database that holds student records.
 - A web application that provides CRUD operations for the student records and a search-by-name method.
 - A console application that interacts with the database and retrieves student records based on their admission status and generates dated input folders.